-I am currently the Chief Technology Officer at Vendavo, a global software and services company headquartered in Denver.
-Our company is focused on helping enterprises maximize growth and profitability by identifying and harvesting margin improvement opportunities.
+I was previously the Chief Technology Officer at Vendavo, a global software and services company headquartered in Denver.
+The company is focused on helping enterprises maximize growth and profitability by identifying and harvesting margin improvement opportunities.

-I have principal responsibility for Engineering, User Experience and Security & Compliance.
-The majority of time is spent developing and communicating technology vision and strategy, ensuring organizational alignment with business goals, and relentlessly optimizing how we work together to deliver great products.
+My executive responsibilities included Engineering, User Experience and Security & Compliance.
+The majority of that time was spent developing and communicating technology vision and strategy, ensuring organizational alignment with business goals, and relentlessly optimizing how teams worked together to deliver great products.

-All of our teams are geographically distributed across the following locations:
+At the time, teams were geographically distributed across the following locations:

-Joining the company in August 2016, I directed most of my efforts on structural and process changes that essentially modernized the way we develop products.
-A focus on cycle time reduction, build automation and technical excellence has given our teams significant advantage over competitors that continue to operate with a traditional mindset.
+Joining the company in August 2016, I directed most of my efforts on structural and process changes that essentially modernized the way products were developed.
+A focus on cycle time reduction, build automation and technical excellence gave teams significant advantage over competitors that continue to operate with a traditional mindset.

 Vendavo was acquired by Francisco Partners, a global private equity firm, in October 2014.